Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 end
 ```

 You can do multiple Variables in a single line.
-In each Variable/Data types they should be seperated by a comma `,`.
-If the there is more Variables than Data types it will asign the missing Data types into `nil`.
+In each Variable/Data types they should be separated by a comma `,`.
+If the there is more Variables than Data types it will assign the missing Data types into `nil`.

 Example:
 ```lua